divineresurrections/divineresurrections/README.md

 i am usually on pt with friends , sometimes i am not but when im not , feel free to come up to me to chat , but do whisp when wanting to since i may not be on tab ^_\

-i rarely hide people , and if i do they're temporary . if you got hidden its probably nothing and the most i set it to is 15 minutes .
+i rarely hide people , and if i do they're temporary . if you got hidden its probably nothing and the most i set it to is 15 minutes . i do block proshippers , dark shippers , and anyone under that umbrella.

 i am somewhat shy when being first talked to , i will open up if i feel safe . this isn't all the time , sometimes i immediately open up if i'm with friends or if i see that you're not going to judge me for it !